tmtsoftware/esw-ts/docs/src/main/services/command-service.md

 ## SubmitAndWait

 This is a convenience method which sends a [submit](#submit) message and then, if the command is long-running, it waits for final completion.
-Sending a submit message with a command returns a @extref:[SubmitResponse](ts-docs:modules/models.html#submitresponse) as a Future.
+Sending `submit` message with a command returns a @extref:[SubmitResponse](ts-docs:modules/models.html#submitresponse) as a Future.

 Type definitions of `submitAndWait` method can be found @extref:[here](ts-docs:interfaces/clients.commandservice.html#submitandwait)